prof-rossetti/georgetown-opim-557-201710/exercises/web-requests/exercise.md

   + ["Processing CSV Strings" Exercise](/exercises/processing-csv-strings/exercise.md)
   + [Web Requests](/notes/visual-basic/web-requests.md)

+## Learning Objectives

+  + Use VBA to issue GET requests for CSV formatted data (static files).
+  + Practice using VBA to parse and process CSV-formatted data.

+## Challenges

+### Challenge 1: Teams

-TBA - 1) use VBA to issue a GET request to this [example CSV-formatted response](teams.csv), and parse/process it into corresponding spreadsheet cells.
+Use VBA to issue a GET request for this [example CSV-formatted "teams" data](teams.csv), then process it into a corresponding range of spreadsheet cells.

+## Challenge 2: Gradebook

-TBA - 2) use VBA to issue a GET request to this [example CSV-formatted gradebook](gradebook.csv), and calculate the average, min, and max grades.
+Use VBA to issue a GET request for this [example CSV-formatted "gradebook" data](gradebook.csv), then process it into a corresponding range of spreadsheet cells, then calculate and display the average, min, and max grades.